 More information: NYBG Atlantic Coastal Forest of Brazil Projects

 The rain forests of the Amazon basin are the most diverse in the world, holding 10% of the world’s known species.
-To date, 17% of this ecosystem has been lost, and although deforestation rates have decreased, the rain forest is still shrinking, leading to biodiversity loss and increases in global warming.
+To date, 17% of this ecosystem has been lost, and even though deforestation rates have decreased, the rain forest is still shrinking, leading to biodiversity loss and increases in global warming.

 More information: NYBG Amazon Projects